The Amazing Versatility of Petroleum Jelly

 Enter the trusty, modest jar of petroleum jelly.

-Your mother trusts it, your grandmother has trusted it, and (because it was discovered in 1859), your great-grandmother trusted it, too.
+Your mother trusts it, your grandmother has trusted it, and (because it was discovered in the 1860s), your great-grandmother trusted it, too.

 This interesting substance jelly derives from petroleum—yes, that petroleum.
 However, it has been filtered to remove any impurities or toxins and is safe to use on the skin.